-Loans to, and bonds and bills issued or guaranteed by, national governments, regional and local authorities, and multilateral development banks.
+5.10 Loans to, and bonds and bills issued or guaranteed by, other national governments, regional and local authorities and multilateral development banks.
 These investments are not subject to bail-in, and there is generally a lower risk of insolvency, although they are not zero risk.
-Investments with the UK Government are deemed to be zero credit risk due to its ability to create additional currency and therefore may be made in unlimited amounts for up to 50 years.